pingcap/docs/production-deployment-using-tiup.md

 ### Step 1: Prepare the right machines for deployment

-The software and hardware recommendations for the **Control Machine** are as follows:
+The software and hardware recommendations for the **control machine** are as follows:

-- The Control Machine can be one of the Target Machines.
+- The control machine can be one of the target machines.
-- For the Control Machine' operating system, it is recommended to install CentOS 7.3 or above.
+- For the control machine' operating system, it is recommended to install CentOS 7.3 or above.
-- The Control Machine needs to access the external Internet to download TiDB and related software installation packages.
+- The control machine needs to access the external Internet to download TiDB and related software installation packages.
-- You need to install TiUP on the Control Machine.
+- You need to install TiUP on the control machine.
 Refer to [Step 2](#step-2-install-tiup-on-the-control-machine) for installation steps.

-The software and hardware recommendations for the **Target Machines** are as follows:
+The software and hardware recommendations for the **target machines** are as follows:

-- It is recommended that you deploy four or more Target Machines with at least three TiKV instances, and that the TiKV instances are not deployed on the same machine as TiDB and PD instances.
+- It is recommended that you deploy four or more target machines with at least three TiKV instances, and that the TiKV instances are not deployed on the same machine as TiDB and PD instances.
 - Currently TiUP only supports deploying the TiDB cluster on x86_64 (AMD64) architecture (TiUP will support deploying TiDB on ARM architecture at 4.0 GA)
     - Under AMD64 architecture, it is recommended to use CentOS 7.3 or above as the operating system.
     - Under ARM architecture, it is recommended to use CentOS 7.6 1810 as the operating system.
 - For the file system of TiKV data files, it is recommended to use EXT4 format. (refer to [Step 3](#step-3-mount-the-data-disk-ext4-filesystem-with-options-on-the-target-machines-that-deploy-tikv)) You can also use CentOS default XFS format.
-- The Target Machines can communicate with each other on the Intranet.
+- The target machines can communicate with each other on the Intranet.
 (It is recommended to [disable the firewall `firewalld`](#how-to-stop-the-firewall-service-of-deployment-machines), or enable the required ports between the nodes of the TiDB cluster.)
-- [Disable the system swap](#how-to-disable-system-swap) on all the Target Machines.
+- [Disable the system swap](#how-to-disable-system-swap) on all the target machines.
 - If you need to bind CPU cores, [install the `numactl` tool](#how-to-install-the-numactl-tool).

 For other software and hardware recommendations, refer to [TiDB Software and Hardware Recommendations](/hardware-and-software-requirements.md).

-### Step 2: Install TiUP on the Control Machine
+### Step 2: Install TiUP on the control machine

-Log in to the Control Machine using a regular user account (take the `tidb` user as an example).
+Log in to the control machine using a regular user account (take the `tidb` user as an example).
 All the following TiUP installation and cluster management operations can be performed by the `tidb` user.

 1. Install TiUP by executing the following command: